 Small Business Startup Loans With No Credit Check

 Do startup loans with no credit check exist?
-Yes, small business loans with no credit check are available.
-But they don’t come in the form of traditional loans and they come with tradeoffs—namely higher rates and fees and shorter terms.
+Yes, small business loans that don’t require a credit check are available.
+But they don’t come in the form of traditional loans and they do come with tradeoffs—namely higher rates and fees and shorter terms.

-It’s also important to note that while several lenders explicitly advertise that they don’t perform a hard credit check or that they’re open to working with applicants with low or “bad” credit scores (we’ll talk about some of them below), no business owner is ever guaranteed to qualify for a loan—so don’t be fooled by any lender advertising this way.
+It’s also important to note that while several lenders explicitly advertise that they don’t perform a hard credit check or that they’re open to working with applicants with low or “bad” credit scores, no business owner is ever guaranteed to qualify for a loan—so don’t be fooled by any lender advertising this way.
 There will always be an application process that will involve, at the very least, the lender reviewing your business financials.

 How to Know If You Have Bad Credit